KS-archive/contacts/README.md

 Good luck and do not hesitate to ask in case of any questions!

+## Solution notes

+- I've created stories for each component in the `src/components` directory so that they can be reviewed separately.
+- I assumed `src/api.ts` should be threatened like a file with an API request function, so I didn't write a test for it and mock its implementation in tests and storybook.

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).